 - The loss of the decedent’s income, support, guidance, and services

 The driver’s actions could equate to gross negligence or reckless disregard for human life.
-We might argue this if the other driver had an extremely high blood alcohol concentration (BAC) level.
-You might be entitled to seek punitive damages.
+We might argue this if the other driver had an extremely high blood-alcohol concentration (BAC) level.
+You might be entitled to seek punitive damages in this instance.

 You Must Demonstrate the Other Party’s Negligence to Recover Compensation

-Demonstrating legal responsibility for a car accident requires showing negligence and causation.
-Negligence refers to when the other driver broke a traffic rule or drove with unreasonable carelessness.
+Demonstrating legal responsibility for a car accident generally requires showing negligence occurred.

 We Offer All Our Services on a Contingency-Fee Basis

-Proving negligence, assessing your damages, and filing a claim or lawsuit – among other tasks – might seem impossible to do after you’re trying to recover after an accident.
-Our lawyers can take charge of your entire case on a no-win, no-fee structure.
+Proving negligence, assessing your damages, and filing a claim or lawsuit – among other tasks – might seem difficult to do while you’re trying to recover after an accident.
+Our lawyers can take charge of your entire case on a contingency structure.

-In other words, we will work for you for no upfront, hourly, or out-of-pocket fees.
-We take a percentage out of your award to pay for our services.
-If we can’t recover compensation for you, you are not to pay us anything.
+In other words, we will work for you for no upfront, hourly, or out-of-pocket fee.
+We receive a percentage of your award to pay for our services.
+If we can’t recover compensation for you, you don’t pay us anything.